treideme/emu8051/sim/README.md

 - HD44780: adapted from `../logicboard.c`'s command/DDRAM/CGRAM state
   machine (rewired off that file's hardcoded P1/P3 wiring onto `pin_t`).
   Full command decode, busy-flag timing, 4-bit and 8-bit interface modes.
-- DS1302: full 3-wire protocol, 8 clock/calendar registers, burst mode.
+- DS1302: full 3-wire protocol, 8 clock/calendar registers, burst mode,
+  and (see below) a free-running clock that advances in step with simulated time, same as the real chip's own crystal would.
 - XPT2046: control-byte decode (channel, 8/12-bit mode) and a settable per-channel reading; no touch-pressure modeling.
 - 74HC573/74HC138: generic, reusable single-chip primitives; composed by `digit_display.*` for the common "latch + decoder + 7-segment bank"
   topology this board (and most similar teaching boards) use.
-- None of this models a peripheral chip's *electrical* behavior -- there's no ADC reference voltage, no RTC crystal drift, no LCD contrast.
+- None of this models a peripheral chip's *electrical* behavior -- there's no ADC reference voltage, no RTC crystal drift/inaccuracy (DS1302's clock advances at exactly `clock_hz/12` real seconds per second, not a real crystal's few-ppm wobble), no LCD contrast.
   It models the *protocol/register* behavior precisely enough that a firmware bug and a simulator bug are actually distinguishable, which is the property that mattered for finding these, all confirmed by tracing